Eastern Orthodoxy in Taiwan: 2000-present

 But nevertheless, the Taiwanese Orthodox Church was re-established by a Greek hieromonk, Fr.
 Jonah (Mourtos) of Osiou Gregoriou monastery (Mount Athos) in the year of 2001 AD under the auspices of the Metropolitan of South Asia under the Ecumenical Patriarchate of Constantinople in Istanbul.
 The attendants are mainly Russian and other Slavic people but gradually, more and more Taiwanese locals are coming to Orthodoxy.
-In 2012 the Russian Orthodox Church reactivated the parish of Christ the Savior in Taipei under the leadership of a priest from Canada.
-The trilingual parish celebrates the services in a mixture of Chinese, English, and Slavonic.

 The Holy and Sacred Synod of Constantinople founded also the new Orthodox Metropolitanate of Hong Kong and South East Asia in November 1996, with jurisdiction over: Hong Kong, Macao, China, Taiwan, Mongolia, Philippines, Vietnam, Cambodia, Laos, Thailand, Myanmar, and also Singapore, Indonesia, Malaysia, Brunei, East Timor, Maldives, Sri Lanka, Bangladesh, India, Nepal, Pakistan and Afghanistan.

+In 2012, Archbishop Mark of Yegorievsk, the head of the Russian Orthodox Church's Office for Institutions Abroad, reactivated the parish of Christ the Savior in Taipei under the leadership of a Russo-Canadian priest from Canada, Fr.
+Kirill (Shkarbul).
+The parish celebrates the services in a mixture of Chinese, English, and Slavonic, with parishioners ranging from Russian, American, to Taiwanese.